-- Venom (October 5th, 2018)
+- Venom (October 5, 2018)

-- Kraven the Hunter (TBA)
+- Kraven the Hunter (January 13, 2023) note

-- Silk (TBA)
+- Silk (TBD) note

 - The Multiverse: The end credits of Venom outright stated that Spider-Man: Into the Spider-Verse occurs at the same time "in another universe".

 - Villain Protagonist: Subverted.
-Unlike the planned Amazing Spider-Man Universe, this universe uses various other characters ranging from hero to anti-hero, including Venom being based on his "Lethal Protector" persona.
+Unlike the planned Amazing Spider-Man universe, this universe uses various other characters ranging from hero to anti-hero, including Venom being based on his "Lethal Protector" persona.